 Two years later, Cain Park underwent a $5 million facelift as a result of the parks improvement bond issue passed by Cleveland Heights voters in 1987.
 Among improvements made were a roof for the renamed Evans Amphitheater, a new entrance to the Alma Theater, improved ventilation, and more comfortable seating in both theaters.
 Cain Park received the Northern Ohio Live Award of Achievement in Architecture for this renovation and an honorable mention in Nightlife for an "innovative summer season that helped transform the park into a thriving, eclectic entertainment center."
 That same year it also received the Dottie Mullen Arts and Humanities Award from the Great Lakes Regional Council of the National Recreation and Park Association.

-In 1990, a variety of services were added to make the facility more functional and accessible to the public.
-Among these was the introduction of a computerized ticketing service, a new handicap drop-off/ parking, and a series of Cleveland Heights family discounts.
 The Cain Park Arts Festival has been consistently ranked among the top festivals in the country by the national professional artist magazine, Sunshine Artist.
 The Ohio Theatre Alliance recognized Cain Park in 1996 for outstanding achievement in theatre in the State of Ohio.
 And in 1997, Cain Park received the Arts and Access Award from Professional Flair for its accessibility to people with disabilities.

 Renovation and restoration continues at Cain Park.
 In 1998, the Colonnade (covered picnic area behind the Amphitheater lawn) received a new roof structure, upgraded lighting, and a new floor while retaining its original stonework façade, which was cleaned and repaired.
 It was the Evans Amphitheater's turn for a facelift in 2002-03 when the catwalks, rigging, and 1262 seats (originally installed in 1989) were repainted.